PE 1530-1 - Basketball

 PHYS 201-1 - Physics - Non Calculus I

-Undergraduate - Sitter Family Hall 710 | M/W/F | 11:15 AM - 12:10 PM
+Undergraduate | M/W/F | 2:30 PM - 3:25 PM

 Pre-requisites: Student has satisfied all of the following: [Student has completed all of the following course(s): MATH 101 - SAI in Algebra for Calculus, MATH 112 - Algebra for Calculus with SAI with grade greater than or equal to C- (Undergraduate Grading Scheme).]
-Or Student has satisfied all of the following: [Student has completed any of the following course(s): MATH 221 - Calculus I, MATH 222 - Calculus II, MATH 223 - Calculus III, MATH 327 - Differential Equations with grade greater than or equal to C- (Undergraduate Grading Scheme).]
+Or Student has satisfied all of the following: [Student has completed any of the following course(s): MATH 121 - Pre-Calculus, MATH 221 - Calculus I, MATH 222 - Calculus II, MATH 223 - Calculus III, MATH 327 - Differential Equations with grade greater than or equal to C- (Undergraduate Grading Scheme).]
 Or Student has satisfied all of the following: [Student has completed all of the following course(s): MATH 113 - Algebra for Calculus with grade greater than or equal to C- (Undergraduate Grading Scheme).]
 Or Student has satisfied all of the following: [Institution has received a(n) FLC_Placement test result with a(n) Calculus Pathway Placement score equal to 4.]

 An introductory course in physics, covering the basic concepts of mechanics (motion, energy, fluids, materials), heat and thermodynamics, wave motion and sound.
 Calculus is not used.
 The course is intended to meet college physics requirements and also satisfy the curiosity of all students whose major interest is not in engineering, physical science or mathematics.
 This course includes an introductory physics laboratory with experiments in mechanics, heat and sound.
 (3-3)